Updated: April 30, 2020

 With so much emphasis placed on showing up and never giving up, we often find ourselves feeling guilty when it’s time for a rest day from running.

 However, there are many benefits of rest days from running.

 Many runners struggle to truly rest.
 We find ourselves trying to squeeze in missed strength training sessions or make up a few miles on our rest days – never providing our body with the time it needs to properly recover.

-Rest days play a crucial role in avoiding injury and staying strong throughout any training plan.
+Your rest days play a crucial role in avoiding injury and getting stronger.

 So what should you do to make the most of a rest day?